heyitschun/cs-essentials/data-structures/hash-tables/README.md

 **Open-addressing** probes sequences to look through the table for an open spot to store a key-value pair in.
 It is space-efficient, but its performance degrades quickly as the load factor approaches one.

+# Hash Tables

+A hash table stores key-value pairs by the hash value of the key.
+Hash table keys must have a `hash()` function returning integer values and an equality comparison operation to test for collision.

+Other than that, for a hash table to work, it must implement some methods to perform mutations on the table and its values, such as `set`, `get` and `delete`.

 # References

 * *Go Data Structures and Algorithms* by Christopher Fox (2018)